rohanburger/digital_portfolio_18-10-2025/README.md

 ## Professional Networking
 ### Evidence
- -  For the Professional Networking we where tasked with reading through documetation provided to us.
+ -  For the Professional Networking we where tasked with reading through documentation provided to us.
 After reading through the documentation we where required to write a quiz surrounding the documentation.
  - <img width="1818" height="495" alt="image" src="https://github.com/user-attachments/assets/6a278118-5230-43d8-b0f2-f5fac1038aaa" />